 The sitting position

-As their muscles mature, your child naturally tends to prefer sitting.
+When his muscles become more mature , your child tends to favor the seated position, in a natural way.
 It moves by sliding; his arms allow him to project himself forward while his buttocks remain glued to the ground.

-To propel their body forward, your baby will tend to bend the knee of one leg and keep the other straight.
+To propel his body forward, your baby will be inclined to bend the knee of one leg and keep the other straight .
 We often talk about homolateral crawling since the child only moves one side of his body.

-It can come as a surprise sometimes, but many babies walk backwards.
+This can sometimes surprise, but several babies move backwards.
 There is nothing to worry about… The main thing is that they acquire reflexes that will help them grow.
 During this phase, do not hesitate to ensure that your child's feet meet a wall or a solid obstacle on which they can lean.
 This will allow them to develop several motor skills such as straightening their pelvis.

-Called in English “Bear crawl”, this technique consists of walking on all fours while keeping arms and legs straight, like a bear.
+This technique consists of walking on all fours, keeping arms and legs straight, like a bear.
 Your baby begins by moving their arms forward and then their legs through a diametrically opposed motion, so as to synchronize the right arm with the left leg and vice versa.
-The bear walk helps strengthen contralateral coordination.
+The bear's walk helps to strengthen contralateral coordination.

 The baby lies on his stomach and begins to crawl using only his arms.
 Moving with the body on the ground allows him not only to develop the muscles of his neck, but also those of his back.
 We often speak of the crawling reflex, in reference to the mode of movement of reptiles.